Time to Degree Estimate FAQ

 All majors within the College of Arts and Sciences and School of Management are eligible.
 With the exception of Engineering, Undeclared Arts, Undeclared Business, and Undeclared Science.

-If you are admitted under the Performing Arts & Social Justice, English, or International Studies major, you will receive an email inviting you to opt-in to the time to degree process.
+Once you are admitted, you will receive an email inviting you to opt-in to the time to degree process.
 You will be given two weeks to opt-in via the link in the email invitation.

 Once the process has started, we’ll send your transcripts to a faculty representative in your major, who will review your transcripts and determine what additional syllabi are required for review.